Plywood Warping: How to Prevent Plywood from Warping Over Time

 Plywood warping is when one side of the board expands or contracts more than the other side, due to moisture changes or differences in temperature.
 The uneven movement causes the sheet to twist, cup or bow, which loses the flatness and the structural integrity of the plywood.

 Plywood is an engineered wood product made from an assembly of veneers that have been glued together in different directions of their grain.
 This design serves to counteract some of the internal tension that plywood experiences that could cause it to warp.
-However, under the improper conditions, even a well-constructed piece of plywood will warp over time.
+While understanding the plywood price based on quality and grade is important, under improper conditions even a well-constructed piece of plywood can warp over time.

 What Causes Plywood Warping?